MarianoZalazar/pathfinding/README.md

-# Welcome to a Pathfinding Visualizer project
+# Welcome to a Pathfinding Visualizer project :compass:

 ## Pathfinding algorithms visualizer using the most famous algorithms